1991 Formula One World Championship: Race 7: France

-Race 8: United Kingdom
+Race 8: Great Britain

 The Silverstone circuit had been heavily modified; it was no longer the simplistic, ultra-fast circuit it had been since its inception; it was now more of a technical circuit, but it was still relatively fast.
 Mansell took pole position ahead of Senna, Patrese, Berger, Prost and Alesi.
 At the start, Senna took the lead from Mansell while Berger hit Patrese, spinning Patrese out while Berger dropped down the order, behind Prost, Alesi and Moreno.
 At the front, Mansell turned off the rev-limiter to accelerate past Senna into the Hangar straight.
 Thus Mansell led from Senna, Alesi, Prost, Moreno and Berger.

 Soon Berger passed Moreno for fifth and this became fourth when Prost spun, dropping two places.
 Moreno then retired with gearbox troubles.
 At the front, the gap between Mansell and Senna was around 4–5 seconds with Alesi third, a long way back.
 However, when he was trying to lap Suzuki, he hit Suzuki, taking both out.
 After the stops, Mansell stayed 10 seconds ahead of Senna with Berger a long way back but 20 seconds ahead of Prost.

 Senna decided to try with a light fuel load to attack Mansell.
 He closed the gap to 7 seconds but because of that, he ran out of fuel on the last lap, which gave Mansell the opportunity to pick up the stranded Brazilian on his victory lap and drive him back to pit lane.
 Therefore, Mansell won ahead of Berger, Prost, Senna (classified fourth for starting final lap), Piquet and Gachot.

 At the halfway stage of the season, Senna led the Drivers' Championship with 51 points, with Mansell second with 33, Patrese third with 22, and Prost fourth with 21.
 In the Constructors' Championship, McLaren led with 67 points, Williams close in second with 55, Ferrari third with 29, and Benetton fourth with 23.